zhengwei0409/WIA1002DS/README.md

 # WIA1002 contents

-*NOTE: The summary I have provided is based on my understanding of the topic and may not be completely accurate.
-If you notice any errors or have any questions, please feel free to contact me for clarification.*

 ## week1 - Object-oriented programming (OOP)
 This week, we're revisiting S1 concepts such as classes and objects, exploring how to utilize abstract classes, understanding class interfaces, and delving into the concept of polymorphism.